jreznot/electron-java-app/README.md

 4. Two way communication between Electron and web application using javascript functions
 5. Auto start / stop of server side on application init / exit
 6. Custom window header
+7. Menu option to show developer tools only when running in debug mode

 Want to know how to implement all the features?
 See complete tutorial: https://github.com/cuba-labs/java-electron-tutorial !